 You may request us to pay you back by sending us a request in writing, along with your bill and documentation of any payment you have made.
 It's a good idea to make a copy of your bill and receipts for your records.
-You must submit your claim to us within 90 days of the date you received the service, item or drug.
+You must submit your claim to us within 90 days of the date you received the service or item.

 To make sure you are giving us all the information we need to make a decision, you can fill out our claim form to make your request for payment.

-- You don't have to use the form, but it will help us process the information faster.
-The required data includes name, address, date of birth, street address, member ID, date and place of service, description of service and illness or injury, charge for service, provider's name and address, and type of vaccine or equipment if relevant. - Either download a copy of the form from our website (wellfirsthealth.com/medicare) or call the Customer Care Center and ask for the form.
+• You don't have to use the form, but it will help us process the information faster.
+The required data includes name, address, date of birth, street address, member ID, date and place of service, description of service and illness or injury, charge for service, provider's name and address, and type of vaccine or equipment if relevant.